wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

     // TODO

-While static factories are managable for single-subsystem commands, they excel at multi-subsystem commands -- particularly command groups.
+While static factories are manageable for single-subsystem commands, they excel at multi-subsystem commands -- particularly command groups.
 With single-subsystem commands defined as instance factory methods, static factories can look like this:

 .. tabs::